-A woven flower given to me as a present
+A woven flower given to me as a present by a H'mong tribeswoman |

 Our arrival to Vietnam was shaky at best.
 The swerving sleeper bus that carried us for seven hours from Kunming to Hekou, a border town in southern China, was infested with an ceaseless army of miniature cockroaches that would continuously appear without warning and scuttle over your arms, legs, feet, and god knows where else, no matter how many you attacked and crushed to death with a deftly wielded flip-flop.
 This glorious ride also happened to arrive four hours early, so there we were stranded and homeless at the Vietnamese border at 2:30am; the bus driver, far from being a helpful guide, refused to acknowledge our English-speaking presence and took off with a prostitute on his motorbike.
 So there it was- my first ever night spent as a vagabond, sleeping on the cold grey concrete floor outside of the Customs building.